ignc-research/IR-DRL/README.md

 - mazelib

 Once python is installed, you can use ```pip install -r requirements.txt``` to install the above packages in versions that work with the code in this repo.
+Due to a problem with a dependency being tethered to an old numpy version that breaks our code it is necessary to run ```pip install numpy==1.24.1``` afterwards.

 ## State of the code & plans